Ninja-Squad/data-discovery/README.md

 This is the easiest and safest procedure, that I would recommend:

- - create a new physical index (let's name it `resource-new-physical-index`);
+ - create a new physical index (let's name it `rare-resource-new-physical-index`);
- - delete the `resource-harvest-index` and the `resource-index` aliases, and recreate them both so that they refer to `resource-new-physical-index`;
+ - delete the `rare-resource-harvest-index` and the `rare-resource-index` aliases, and recreate them both so that they refer to
+   `rare-resource-new-physical-index`;
  - stop the existing application, deploy and start the new one;
  - trigger a harvest;
  - once everything is running fine, remove the old physical index.